Markyjay/fs-django-project/README.md

 - Choose the repository that holds the correct files and click Connect.
 - A choice is offered between manual or automatic deployment whereby the app is updated when changes are pushed to GitHub.
 - Once the deployment method has been chosen the app will be built and can be launched by clicking the Open app button which should appear below the build information window, alternatively, there is another button located in the top right of the page.
 ___

 ## Credits

 This project was based on the Code Institute's - I think therefore I blog walkthrough module which provided a standard blog 'base'.
 From this base I customised a lot of the layout and styling with Bootstrap and custom CSS.
-I also added a custom model for Category.
-This allowed me to create a functionality within the site for users to filter the blog posts by a selected category.
+I also added a custom model for booking a session.
+This allowed me to create a functionality within the site for users to filter through teachers and their reviews and comments selecting a suitable tutor if needed.

-I also added several custom Views and Forms to the site, as well as ensuring that all links and desired functionality was working as intended with no errors.
+I also added several custom Views and Forms to the site, as well as ensuring that all links and desired functionality was working as intended.

 For inspiration and fine-tuning of my code, I referred to John Elder's youtube channel [Codemy](https://www.youtube.com/@Codemycom) where I was able to get a better understanding of how to correctly create this type of product using Django and Bootstrap.